greg-raven/grus/_posts/2023-09-15-use-the-must-pass-continuing-resolution-to-pass-h-r-2-the-secure-the-border-act.md

 ---
-title: 'Use the must-pass Continuing Resolution to pass H.R.
-2, the Secure the Border Act'
+title: "Use the must-pass Continuing Resolution to pass H.R.
+2, the Secure the Border Act"
 layout: post
 categories:
 - Letters